MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 ### Set Docker Security Group

 When logged into the Docker host and running Docker commands locally, these commands are run through a named pipe.
-By default, only members of the Administrators group can access the Docker daemon through the named pipe.
+By default, only members of the Administrators group can access the Docker Engine through the named pipe.
 To specify a security group that has this access, use the `group` flag.

 ```none
 {